 - Take notes of solutions that didn’t work and communicate the reason to the interviewer.
 Clearly communicate the reasons that would prevent you from repeating a similar analysis.

 - Make the problem visible through schematics and graphs.
 These habits foster creative thinking.

 - Put yourself in the shoes of the person affected by the issue addressed by the consulting brainteaser.
-If the problem were your own, you might tackle it in a more creative way.
+If the problem were your own, you might tackle it more creatively.

 Quantitative brain teasers are about translating verbal problems into variables

 When you’re confronted with numbers, such as rates, percentages, amounts, or a time, try to set up an equation.
 While brainteasers don’t require sophisticated math skills, they do require the knowledge of translating a verbal problem into variables.

 Example: A man's youth lasted one-sixth of his life.
 He grew a beard after one twelfth more.
 After one seventh more of his life, he married.
 5 years later, he and his wife had a son.
 The son lived exactly half as long as his father.
 The man died four years after his son.

 Solution: The brainteaser requires you to formulate the facts into an equation.
 First, define the missing value.
 The question asks for the number of years he lived, so represent the age of death with the variable x.
 Then sum up the different periods of his life, which are either given as a fraction of his lifespan or as an absolute number.